JohnBorghi/Supporting_Scientific_Data/SSD_06_Sharing.md

 ## 6.3 What to share (and what not to share)

-As we previously discussed, all of the information and materials needed to reconstruct a research workflow can be considered data.
+As we previously discussed, all of the information and materials needed to reconstruct a research workflow can be considered as scientific data.
 In practice, this can include quite a large number of files, documents, and other materials.
+The good news is that, while all of this needs to be managed, (probably) not all of it needs to be shared.

-The characteristics of a set of data will substantially affect how and with whom it can be shared.
+The characteristics of a set of data will also substantially affect how and with whom it can be shared.
 For example, in general, it is more straightforward to share de-identified data than data containing personally identifying information.
+For more on this,

 When approaching the question of *what* in the context of data sharing, consider what recipients will need and expect from the data.
 Or conversely, what would *you* need and expect from shared data.

 ### What to share for collaboration

 The forms of data that should be shared for the purposes of collaboration will depend on the characteristics of the data and the needs of the collaborative work.
-This is, admittedly, not particularly specific guidance.
-Additional insight can be gleaned from expectations for authorship.
+This is, admittedly, not particularly specific or helpful guidance.
+But some additional insight can be gleaned from expectations for authorship.

 For example, the International Committee of Medical Journal Editors (ICMJE) states[^7] that authors on scholarly works should:

 *“...Be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.”*

-In practice, this means anyone listed as an author on a scholarly work should \- at the very least \- should be able to locate and navigate through the related data during and following the research process.
+In practice, this means anyone listed as an author on a scholarly work should \- at the very least \- be able to locate and navigate through the related data during and following the research process.
 As covered in the chapter on [Defining Research Data](https://johnborghi.github.io/Supporting_Scientific_Data/SSD_02_defining-data), scientific data takes many forms over time, including:

 * The raw data
 * Intermediate forms of the data